Varicocele Treatment in Los Angeles

 A varicocele is a common problem that affects about 15% of adult males.
 Without treatment, a varicocele may decrease sperm production or reduce sperm quality.
 Fortunately, treatment options do exist with high rates of success.
 With timely treatment, you can find relief from symptoms and restore fertility.

-Comprehensive Urology is situated in the Beverly Grove neighborhood of Los Angeles, California, Kiarash Michel, MD, and the team of expert urologists regularly work with men to diagnose and treat varicoceles using safe, effective means.
-To schedule, your appointment call the office or book online today.
+Comprehensive Urology is situated in the Beverly Grove neighborhood of Los Angeles, California.
+Kiarash Michel, MD, and his team of expert urologists regularly work with men to diagnose and treat varicoceles using safe, effective means.
+To schedule your appointment, call the office or book online today.

 As a varicocele grows larger, it can affect sperm production and quality.
 In some cases, the condition also prevents the testicles from developing normally, causing them to shrink in size.
 If you’ve noticed an enlarged vein, it’s important to seek medical help promptly.
 Early intervention can prevent the need for surgery and preserve your fertility.

 You can contact us via phone right away to get started on finding treatment.
 We focus on providing discrete and compassionate care for a range of conditions.